I tried out one of the Victorian and Edwardian tooth powder recipes: it’s the Basic Tooth Powder With Camphor from 1902 – but I left out the camphor.

 Did I like it?
 The tooth powder doesn’t foam very much, but as the toothpaste I’m normally using doesn’t foam very much either, that wasn’t a problem for me.
 But I didn’t quite like the powdery feeling in my mouth – maybe because this is the first tooth powder I’ve tried.
-However, the tooth powder makes the teeth very clean, and has a fresh, unobtrusive flavor.
-And you doesn’t taste the soap at all. (-> here I’ve tried to brush my teeth just with soap 😀 ) I think the tooth powder could be used instead of ‘normal’, store-bought toothpaste, but I liked this DIY natural toothpaste (-> here you’ll find my recipe) better.
+However, the tooth powder makes the teeth very clean and has a fresh, unobtrusive flavor.
+And you doesn’t taste the soap at all. (-> here I tried to brush my teeth just with soap 😀 ) I think the tooth powder could be used instead of ‘normal’, store-bought toothpaste, but I liked this DIY natural toothpaste better (-> here you’ll find my recipe).

-I’ve also added some cinnamon powder to a part of the tooth powder inspired by the Premium Tooth Powder of 1896 (ca. in the middle of the page).
+I also added some cinnamon powder to a part of the tooth powder inspired by the Premium Tooth Powder of 1896.

 Premium Tooth Powder Ingredients: